 5. A snow and ice scraper is easily the most used tool for drivers during the winter.
 Keeping one handy will allow you to efficiently clear off your windows and lights before driving.

 6. The next essential item would be a snow shovel in the trunk of your vehicle.
 If you have ever had to dig your vehicle out after a snowstorm, or gotten stuck along a snow-covered road, you know how convenient it is to keep one in your vehicle.

 7. A dead battery is one of the most common issues, so jumper cables are a necessity.
 Whether you accidentally left your lights on, or cold weather has drained your battery, jumper cables will bring your vehicle back to life.

 8. Keeping a flashlight in your car year-round is a good idea, but with less daylight during the winter, it can be especially useful.
 Your mobile phone may have a flashlight app on it, but it is not as valuable as a real flashlight and will drain your phone's battery very quickly, preventing you from connecting.
 Whether changing a tire or jumping your car, you want a flashlight that shines bright and is durable.

-9. Running out of gas can be a major headache at any time of the year, but it is definitely worse in the winter.
+9. Running out of gas can be a major headache at any time of the year, but it is definitely worse in winter.
 You do not want to store fuel in your trunk, but keeping a small gas container in your car can save you from a tow.
 Just walk to the nearest gas station, and this more than 1-gallon tank will give you enough gas to drive to safety.

 10. You never know when you will need a first aid kit, so keeping a small one in your car is always a smart idea as well.

-11. Even if you are not a mechanic, you should consider having a basic tool kit that can save the day when a simple fix is needed to be done.
-Basic items such as a wrench, sockets, Allan keys, pliers, a screwdriver, and zip ties can be very helpful.
+11. Even if you are not a mechanic, you should consider having a basic tool kit that can save the day when a simple fix needs to be done.
+Basic items such as a wrench, sockets, Allen keys, pliers, a screwdriver, and zip ties can be very helpful.